-Noted author Tom Wolfe called Robert Glenn Johnson Jr. (June 28, 1931) of Wilkes County, North Carolina, “The Last American Hero” in March 1964’s “ESQUIRE” magazine; a story that introduced to the general public a man known to everyone in motorsports as “Junior.”
+Noted author Tom Wolfe called Robert Glenn Johnson Jr. (June 28, 1931-December 20, 2019) of Wilkes County, North Carolina, “The Last American Hero” in March 1964’s ESQUIRE magazine; a story that introduced to the general public a man known to everyone in motorsports as “Junior.”

 He has also admitted that, including all of his NASCAR rides, the fastest car he ever drove was a moonshine delivery vehicle – quite possibly his black 1940 Ford Standard Coupe powered by an overhead-valve V-8 engine from an early 1950s Cadillac ambulance.